 Who to Call

-If you call when the clinic is closed, your call will be sent to the paging operator.
-Ask for the radiotherapy doctor on call.
-Give your name and number with the area code.
+When calling after hours, holidays and weekends, your call will be sent to the paging operator.
+Ask for the Radiotherapy doctor on call for Dr. __________________.
+Give the operator your name and phone number with the area code.
 The doctor will call you back.